Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 If you're just beginning, don't try to learn everything at once.

 Pick one tool and learn it well.
 I'd recommend Claude for most business tasks.
-It's solid at writing, decent at analysis, and good at explaining things clearly.
+It's strong at writing, solid at analysis, and clear in its explanations.

 Use the free tiers first.
 ChatGPT, Claude, and Gemini all have free versions.
 Experiment before you pay.

-Accept that trial and error is normal.
-I've been doing this for two years, and I still test the same prompt in multiple tools to see what works best.
-That's not inefficiency—that's the process.
+Expect trial and error.
+I've been doing this for two years and I still test the same prompt in multiple tools to see what works best.
+That's not wasted time.
+That's the process.

 Key takeaways

-• There's no "best" AI—only the best AI for your specific task
+• There's no "best" AI.
+There's only the best AI for a given task.

 • Claude excels at writing and coding.
-ChatGPT is great for brainstorming.
+ChatGPT is strongest for brainstorming.
 Gemini handles images and research.

 • Start with one tool.
 Learn its strengths.
 Add others as needed.

 • Don't chase every new model.
-Stick with what works until it doesn't.
+Stick with what works until it stops working.

 • For sensitive data, look beyond the mainstream options to compliant alternatives.